Isaaq: Commercialising Coffee

+18th century French plan of Mocha, Yemen.
+The Somali, Jewish and European quarters are located outside the citadel.
+The Dutch, English, Turkish and French trading posts are inside the city walls.

 16th-century Islamic scholar Ibn Hajar al-Haytami notes in his writings that a beverage called qahwa developed from a tree in the Zeila region located in the Horn of Africa.
 Coffee was first exported from Ethiopia to Yemen by Somali merchants from Berbera and Zeila in modern-day Somaliland, which was procured from Harar and the Abyssinian interior.
 According to Captain Haines, who was the colonial administrator of Aden (1839–1854), Mokha historically imported up to two-thirds of its coffee from Berbera-based merchants before the coffee trade of Mokha was captured by British-controlled Aden in the 19th century.
 After that, much of the Ethiopian coffee was exported to Aden via Berbera.

 Mocha historically imported up to two-thirds of their coffee from Berbera-based merchants before the coffee trade of Mocha was captured by British-controlled Aden in the 19th century.
-Thereafter, much of the Ethiopian coffee was exported to Aden via Berbera.One contemporary account highlights Berbera’s growing commercial importance: “Berbera not only supplies Aden with horned cattle and sheep to a very large extent, but the trade between Africa and Aden is steadily increasing greatly every year.
+Thereafter, much of the Ethiopian coffee was exported to Aden via Berbera.One contemporary account highlights Berbera's growing commercial importance: “Berbera not only supplies Aden with horned cattle and sheep to a very large extent, but the trade between Africa and Aden is steadily increasing greatly every year.
 In the article of coffee alone there is considerable export, and ‘Berbera’ coffee stands in the Bombay market now before Mocha.
 The coffee shipped at Berbera comes from far in the interior, from Hurrar, Abyssinia, and Kaffa.
 It will be to the advantage of all that the trade should come to Aden through one port, and Berbera is the only place on the coast there that has a protected port, where vessels can lie in smooth water.”